paultopia/casebook-14amend/working-copy.md

 Number two, it has to be important.
 You don't get due process if your state employer says that you have to take your lunch break at 12:30 instead of noon.

-Number three, it kind of has to look like an entitlement, the kind of thing that you can justifiably rely on being provided under the substantive law in question.
+Number three, it kind of has to look like an entitlement, the kind of thing that you can justifiably rely on being provided under the substantive law in question.^[Thus, the key difference between the professor in Board of Regents v.
+Roth and the security guard in Loudermill is that the professor was on a year-to-year contract which made clear that there wasn't a right of renewal, while the security guard was in a protected civil service provision which was only terminable, under state law, for cause.]
 And you can usually tell that this is the case more or less by the extent to which the law conditions eligibility for the entitlement on specific facts or rules and operates more or less mechanically rather than by some kind of discretionary policy decision.
+(Another way to think about this is as the difference between a vested right and a mere expectancy.)

 And this is important: once an interest is created by state law, the procedures provided in state law do not control the process that is due.
-What controls is the constitution, which judges whether or not the procedures provided for by the state are sufficient.
+What controls is the constitution, which judges whether or not the procedures provided for by the state are sufficient.^[Early on, the government often tried a defense that became known as "the bitter with the sweet" The idea there was that the procedures the state provided were not separable from the property interest it created, so if someone wanted to accept, e.g., the welfare benefits, they must also accept the state-provided procedure that accompanied them.
+The Court rejected this argument.]

 **Property interests: summarized:**